Skip to Content

 4. Provide examples of ACT limit setting model with an animal partner.

-5. Illustrate how to handle a challenging child behavior in an AAPT session
+5. Illustrate how to handle a challenging child behavior in an AAC-PT session

 • Week 1 - What is AAC?